kubeshop/testkube/docs/getting-started.md

 For lists and details you can use different output format (`--output` flag) for now we're supporting following formats:

-- RAW - it's raw output from given executor (e.g. for Postman collection it's terminal text with colors and tables)
+- `RAW` - it's raw output from given executor (e.g. for Postman collection it's terminal text with colors and tables)
-- JSON - test run data are encoded in JSON
+- `JSON` - test run data are encoded in JSON
-- GO - go-template formatting (like in Docker and Kubernetes) you'll need to add `--go-template` flag with custom format (defaults to {{ . | printf("%+v") }} will help you check available fields)
+- `GO` - go-template formatting (like in Docker and Kubernetes) you'll need to add `--go-template` flag with custom format (defaults to {{ . | printf("%+v") }} will help you check available fields)

-(Keep in mind that we have plans for other output formats like junit etc.)
+(Keep in mind that we have plans for other output formats like junit etc. if it's something that you need please ping us)

 ## Deleting a test